The Power of "Why" in Leadership

 Communicate your why

 Start every project with purpose.
-According to Harvard Business School researchers, companies with employees who feel their work is meaningful are outperforming the stock market by 6.9%.
+According to Harvard Business School researchers, companies with employees who feel their work is meaningful, feel they have more purpose at work.
+Have a sense of meaning, which drives retention.

 Empower through understanding